Table of Contents

 Safest Neighborhoods in Bangkok

 Apart from the 4 locations mentioned above, every neighborhood is safe for travelers.
-But if you’re extra-cautious, theses are some of the safest places in Bangkok:
+But if you’re extra-cautious, these are some of the safest places in Bangkok:

-Always check out reviews on these places as well as your choice of accommodation before flying into the country!
+Always check out reviews on these places and your choice of accommodation before flying into the country!

 Safety Tips During Your Visit to Bangkok